-A French mirepoix of veggies include: onion, garlic, bell pepper, carrot and celery.
-They will sweeten this stew with slow cooking on the stove top and in the oven.
+A French mirepoix of veggies includes onion, garlic, bell pepper, carrot, and celery.
+They will sweeten this stew with slow cooking on the stovetop and in the oven.

-For a vegetarian version, you can add more large cut veggies (carrots, potato) and leave out the meat (veggie stock instead of meat flavored bouillon,) but still bake it and top it with bread crumbs -- baking sweetens and intensifies the flavor of veggies and beans.
+For a vegetarian version, you can add more large-cut veggies (carrots, potato) and leave out the meat, (okay to add vegetable stock for extra flavor.) but still bake it and top it with bread crumbs -- baking sweetens and intensifies the flavor of veggies and beans.

 On a cold winter day, try out this simple baked bean entree that tastes even better reheated the next day.
 The 99 Cent Chef's Cassoulet would make Julia Child proud.